junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Lucifer struggles, but all the remnant of red lights in his eyes fade completely.
 The cuff clang with his moves but doesn't give way.
 "You gotta be kidding me."
 He stares at the two before him unbelievably, giving Cas another frustrated kick.

-Dean gives him a punch on the head, which finally quiets him down.
+Dean gives the Devil a punch on the head, which finally quiets him down.

 Sam and slowly crawling up Rowena and Crowley move toward Vince's unconscious body that has a trapped Devil inside.
+Dean leaves him to them, turning to Cas.

-Dean turns to Cas, examining his wounded face.
+Dean examines his wounded face carefully.
 Both Cas's eyes are swollen, black and blue all around, barely stay open.
 The split lips and gashes on the cheeks look terrible.
 The choking marks on his neck are the worst.

 Dean swallows.
 "How bad is it?
 Can you heal?"